First Time User? Enroll now.

 See Drugs Approved for Ovarian, Fallopian Tube, or Primary Peritoneal Cancer for more information.

-Monoclonal antibody therapy is a type of targeted therapy that uses antibodies made in the laboratory, from a single type of immune system cell.
-These antibodies can identify substances on cancer cells or normal substances that may help cancer cells grow.
-The antibodies attach to the substances and kill the cancer cells, block their growth, or keep them from spreading.
+Monoclonal antibodies are immune system proteins made in the laboratory to treat many diseases, including cancer.
+As a cancer treatment, these antibodies can attach to a specific target on cancer cells or other cells that may help cancer cells grow.
+The antibodies are able to then kill the cancer cells, block their growth, or keep them from spreading.
 Monoclonal antibodies are given by infusion.
 They may be used alone or to carry drugs, toxins, or radioactive material directly to cancer cells.
+Monoclonal antibodies may be used in combination with chemotherapy as adjuvant therapy.

 Poly (ADP-ribose) polymerase inhibitors (PARP inhibitors) are targeted therapy drugs that block DNA repair and may cause cancer cells to die.
 Olaparib, rucaparib, and niraparib are PARP inhibitors that may be used to treat advanced ovarian cancer.
-Rucaparib may also be used to as maintenance therapy to treat ovarian epithelial cancer, fallopian tube cancer, or primary peritoneal cancer that has recurred.
+Olaparib and rucaparib may also be used as maintenance therapy to treat ovarian epithelial cancer, fallopian tube cancer, or primary peritoneal cancer that has recurred.
 Veliparib is a PARP inhibitor that is being studied to treat advanced ovarian cancer.

 New types of treatment are being tested in clinical trials.